Raiders Learn to Play

 Equipment Swap

-The Reston Raiders host an annual equipment swap where you can find gently used youth hockey gear for very reasonable prices.
-The equipment swap usually occurs in early September (before the LTP season start).
+The Reston Raiders host an annual equipment swap (this year: September 6, 9-12 am) where you can find gently used youth hockey gear for very reasonable prices.
+The equipment swap usually occurs in early September (before the LTP season starts).
 Details will be posted on the Raiders website.

 Dressing Your Player